 I’ve long believed that women make better leaders than men do, but I’m not sure I ever said it out loud until I was touring to promote my book People Leadership: 30 Strategies to Ensure Your Team’s Success, and someone asked me point blank, “Do you think women or men make better leaders?”

 My response was immediate: “Women.”

 I think women are born with an innate understanding that God gave us two ears and one mouth on purpose.
-While some (like significant others and children) might disagree, the fact is, women are great listeners.
-When someone talks to us, especially about a problem or concern, we give our undivided attention.
-We really want to hear what the other person has to say and be there for them in their time of need, an excellent quality in a leader.
+Yeah, yeah, some significant others and offspring might beg to differ — but the fact is, women are great listeners.
+When someone speaks to us about something important, we're there — and you better believe we are going to give our undivided attention.
+We really want to hear what the other person has to say and be there for them in their time of need — an excellent quality in a leader.

 Women have a genuine passion for working with others.
 We like to share ideas and come up with solutions that will be effective for everyone involved in the process.
 That means that as leaders, we’re good at giving every team member a chance to voice their opinion and be a part of the conversation.